 Poetry & Journaling Day at Calaveras Big Trees State Park

-Join us at Calaveras Big Trees State Park in Calaveras County for a day of poetry and journaling on Saturday, July 15, from 9:00 am – 6 pm, with poets Dana Gioia, Lee Herrick, and Susan Kelly-Dewitt, Calaveras Poet Laureate Linda Toren, poet Conrad Levasseur, and poet Monika Rose, Director of Manzanita Writers Press, and regional poets.
+Calaveras Big Trees State Park in Calaveras County was a perfect place for a day of poetry and journaling Saturday, July 15 with poets Dana Gioia, Lee Herrick, and Susan Kelly-Dewitt, Calaveras Poet Laureate Linda Toren, poet Conrad Levasseur, and poet Monika Rose, Director of Manzanita Writers Press, and regional poets.

-Get your ticket/s ASAP!
-The $45 for the day includes two workshops in the morning, writing on the spot and lunch with your new poetry friends, a group Walk with the Poets and docents in the North Grove, journaling all day during activities, and sharing your work in the amphitheater in a participant reading from 3-6 pm.
-The day includes readings by the featured poets and a Poetry Out Loud performance by a few regional young poets who will join us.
-The morning workshops are limited to 75 people, so reserve now.
+The day included two workshops in the morning, writing on the spot and lunch with your new poetry friends, a group Walk with the Poets and docents in the North Grove, journaling all day during activities, and sharing your work in the amphitheater in a participant reading from 3-6 pm.
+The day included readings by the featured poets and a Poetry Out Loud performance by a few regional young poets who joined us.

 Dana Gioia is an internationally acclaimed poet and writer.
 Former California Poet laureate and Chairman of the National Endowment for the Arts, Gioia was born in Los Angeles of Italian and Mexican descent.
 The first person in his family to attend college, he received a B.A. and M.B.A. from Stanford and an M.A. from Harvard in Comparative Literature.
 For fifteen years, he worked as a businessman before quitting at forty-one to become a full-time writer.
 His surname is pronounced Joy-a.